-Activities near Alliance's pipeline may need authorization as outlined in the National Energy Board Damage Prevention Regulations (DPR)- Authorizations and Damage Prevention Regulations- Obligations of Pipeline Companies (together, the DPRs).
-The DPRs apply to any person or company planning or undertaking an activity near a CERregulated pipeline.
+Activities near Maritimes & Northeast's may need authorization as outlined in the National Energy Board Damage Prevention Regulations (DPR)- Authorizations and Damage Prevention Regulations- Obligations of Pipeline Companies (together, the DPRs).

+The DPRs apply to any person or company planning or undertaking an activity near a CER-regulated pipeline.